xbps-src-tutorials/xbps-src-tutorials.github.io/src/xbps-src-packaging-tutorial.md

 is more akin to a reference manual, but the first few sections briefly explain the basics of `xbps-src`.

+### Obsolescence of this tutorial
+I chose to package the latest versions of the programs I'm showcasing at the time of writing this tutorial.
+But `j4-dmenu-desktop`, `bat`, `oniguruma` and `rofimoji` might have newer versions available by the time you read this, rendering the packages I'm showcasing obsolete.

+There's nothing wrong with packaging an older version of a package, although outdated packages are unlikely to be accepted into the official Void repositories.
+If any of these packages have a version greater than that mentioned in the tutorial, it is left as an exercise for the reader to update them.
+The process is the same.

+The tutorial focuses on the process of packaging, the packaged programs and libraries themselves "aren't that important" here.

 ### IRC
 If you are unsure about some aspect of `xbps-src` or your template is failing and you do not know why, you can ask around in `#voidlinux` or `#xbps` Libera